carlabraeuer/learning-python/homework/w3schools.md

 ## Booleans
 Exercises 1, 2 and 3 were very easy and doable without much knowledge, for the 4th and 5th one I looked at the corresponding w3schools tutorial.

+## Dictionaries
+Reading the chapter was a good revision, with it the exercise was very easy.

 **Overall I really liked w3schools!**